Azerbaijan expects stable oil output at BP-led consortium

+UPDATE 2-Oil gains on supply cuts, but rising US output caps gains

+* Speculators raise US crude net long positions to record high (Updates prices)

-MOSCOW Azerbaijan expects a stable crude production at BP-led consortium until the end of the contract in 2024, conceding the project won't be able to reach planned output of 1 million barrels per day, the state oil company SOCAR chief said on Monday.
+MOSCOW Oct 22 Azerbaijan expects a stable crude production at BP -led consortium until the end of the contract in 2024, conceding the project won't be able to reach planned output of 1 million barrels per day, the state oil company SOCAR chief said on Monday.

 Falling output at the Azeri, Chirag and Guneshli (ACG) oilfields, one of BP's largest global projects, raised concerns at the ex-Soviet republic and prompted its president to accuse the British major of making "false promises".